Assambra/Free-MMORPG/README.md

 ``Hint!
 Do not use SSL and TSL at the same time where both are true, there is no check and only one should be true.``

-Most should be self explanatory, if not go to the class: SMTP_EMail and look at the variables comments.
+Most should be self-explanatory, if not go to the class: SMTP_EMail and look at the variables comments.